mzdrale/ecs-manager/README.md

 AWS ECS Manager tool written in [Go](https://golang.org).

+## Disclaimer

+Use this software on your onw risk.
+None of the authors or contributors, in any way whatsoever, can be responsible for your use of this software or for any damage it could cause.

 ## Install

 Go to [Releases page](https://gitlab.com/mzdrale/ecs-manager/-/releases) and download the latest binary version for your OS (look for link `ecs-manager-<version>-<platform>-amd64.tar.gz`).
 Linux and macOS (Darwin) amd64 are available at the moment.
 If you need to run this tool on some other platform, you can download source code and build binary.